Ground truth

 Ground truth is information that is known to be real or true, provided by direct observation and measurement (i.e. empirical evidence) as opposed to information provided by inference.
-The term ground truth appeared in remote sensing literature as early as 1972, when NASA described it as essential "data about...materials on the earth’s surface” used to calibrate measurements.
+The term ground truth appeared in remote sensing literature as early as 1972, when NASA described it as essential "data about ... materials on the earth's surface" used to calibrate measurements.
 It was later adopted by the statistical modeling and machine learning communities.

+It is also commonly used to refer to information acquired by direct observation to inform immediate decisions in domains where remote sensing equipment is employed but is imperfect or inconclusive, often in urgent contexts.

 Etymology

 The Oxford English Dictionary (s.v. ground truth) records the use of the word Groundtruth in the sense of 'fundamental truth' from Henry Ellison's poem "The Siberian Exile's Tale", published in 1833.

 Usage

 The term "ground truth" can be used as a noun, adjective, and verb.